 “Emotional connection” would be to take a few moments and ACTUALLY FEEL whatever emotion your ex is feeling and respond in a way that your ex feels, “you FEEL what I feel”.

 Some people are naturals at this, and over the years working with people from almost every curve of the world, I have found that the majority of people from “collective cultures” and people who were raised by “emotionally-aware” parents are especially good at “emotional connection”.
-They are “other-aware” and as a result feeling the emotion someone else feels comes easy and naturally.
+They are are always emotionally present and “other-aware” and as a result feeling the emotion someone else feels comes easy and naturally.

 People from “individualistic cultures” tend to struggle with ’emotional connection’ because they put themselves at the center of (and sometimes dominate) conversations and experiences, and as a result fail to pick-up what the other person is feeling, or feel what they feel.
 They think they are “connecting”, but the reality is that they are “just communicating” at best, and talking to themselves at worst.